Azure-Samples/openai-end-to-end-basic/README.md

 1. Connect the Prompt flow to your Azure OpenAI instance
     1. For extract_query_from_question:
-       1. For 'Connection,' select your OpenAI instance from the dropdown menu
+       1. For 'Connection,' select your Azure OpenAI instance from the dropdown menu
        1. For 'deployment_name', select 'gpt35' from the dropdown menu
        1. For 'response_format', select '{"type":"text"}' from the dropdown menu
     1. For augmented_chat:
-       1. For 'Connection,' select your OpenAI instance from the dropdown menu
+       1. For 'Connection,' select your Azure OpenAI instance from the dropdown menu
        1. For 'deployment_name', select 'gpt35' from the dropdown menu
        1. For 'response_format', select '{"type":"text"}' from the dropdown menu
     1. Click 'Save' to save your changes